Archery at the Summer Olympics: 2020

 For the 2020 Olympics (which was postponed to 2021 due to the COVID-19 pandemic), the five Continental Games were added to the qualification pathway.
 The winning NOC in the mixed team event at each of the five receives one allocation spot per gender; there is also one quota spot per gender for the individual event winners at the Asian, European, and Pan American Games.
 The World Championship allocation was reduced to 4 per gender and the Tripartite Commission allocation was reduced to 2 per gender.
 The European continental tournament received an additional spot (up to 4) at the expense of Oceania (down to 1) and Africa (down to 2).
 The base allocation for the final individual qualification tournament was reduced to only 1 per gender, though this tournament also reallocates unused quota spots.

 Competition

 From 1988 through 2016, Olympic archery consisted of four medal events: men's individual, women's individual, men's team, and women's team.
-The mixed team event is being added in 2020.
+The mixed team event was added in 2020.
 In all five events, the distance from the archer to the target is 70 meters.